anirban-nayak/SoC-Physical-Design-RTL2GDSII/README.md

 All of the processes depicted in the flowchart above have industry standard tools that come with expensive licences.
 In this project, we will limit our exploration to Physical Design only using open-source tools.
 The schematic below highlights how OpenLANE - an open-source digital design flow for ASIC development, can be used to go from RTL to GDSII.

 <img src="https://www.zerotoasiccourse.com/openlane-flow.png" alt="Alt Text" width="1000" height="500">

+With the availability of open-source RTL IPs in abundance online, open-source EDA tools in the OpenLANE design flow and a 130nm open-source Process-Design-Kit (PDK) - thanks to the Google x SkyWater Technology Collaboration, we are now fully equipped to carry out physical design at an individual capacity and even have designs that are tape-out ready!